12flamingo/CTF-writeups/README.md

 # ctf writeups
 I thought it'd be nice to jot down some thought processes and consolidate my learning journey.
+For context, I'm still a CTF newbie!
+Nevertheless, I'm already hooked so here's to (hopefully) many more CTF experiences.

 Also, this repo was created after my 7th CTF so my memory of the earlier ones (when I do get around to writing some of them) might be a little foggy.
 Oh well.
 Better late than never :-)